eringill/Unemployment_literacy_and_gdp/README.md

 Data Source
 -----------
-I downloaded this dataset from Kaggle.
+This dataset was downloaded from Kaggle.
 It contains information on the GDP, literacy rate, unemployment rate, gender imbalance and percent of the population that is under the age of employment.